 There's a possible side trip of a hike up Long Pond Mountain, which is 3.2 miles round trip, but much of the path is unmarked.
 Bushwhacking skills, or the services of a guide, is a must.
 A layover day is recommended for this addition.

-At the other end of the ease scale, there's the trip from Saranac Lake to Bloomingdale, via the Saranac River.
-The current can carry us all the way to Lake Champlain, if we wish to venture so far.
+At the other end of the ease scale, there's the trip from Saranac Lake to Bloomingdale via the Saranac River.
+The current can carry boats all the way to Lake Champlain, if we wish to venture so far.

-St. Regis Canoe Outfitters has a great little package which provides the canoes or kayaks, and adds a hike to Moose Pond.
-They launch from behind the Town Hall in Saranac Lake, and then pick up people and equipment at the end.
+St. Regis Canoe Outfitters has a great little package that provides the canoes or kayaks, and adds a hike to Moose Pond.
+They launch from behind the town hall in Saranac Lake, and then pick up people and equipment at the end.

 I loved this trip.
 There's something really epic about floating through much of Saranac Lake, right through downtown, under the bridges and past the park as we leave town.
 This route goes through many flat plains, so the scenery is different from ponds nestled in forests.

-It takes 2-3 hours of moving with the current to arrive at Moose Pond footbridge.
-There's a beautiful walk to Moose Pond for a round trip hike of three miles.
+It takes 2-3 hours of moving with the current to arrive at the Moose Pond footbridge.
+There's a beautiful walk to Moose Pond for a round trip hike of 3 miles.
 Part of the trail is an old woods trail and is mostly level.

 It is a pleasant place to have a picnic sitting on a rock.
 Moose Pond is also really nice for swimming.
 It all adds up to a marvelous day trip that is suitable for almost any skill level or age group.